Using Scrivener for book writing

 Get the software

-Send your request for Scrivener to be installed to via our web form and include the name of your machine.
+Send your request for Scrivener to be installed to via our web form and include the name of your computer.
 This machine must be university owned.
-Also, some important information:

 Take the tutorial